microsoft/windows-rs/examples/readme.md

 [simple](simple) - An example of including bindings without a separate bindings crate when you only need to use a very small number of Windows APIs.

+## webview2

+[webview2](webview2) - An example which runs Microsoft.Web.WebView2.Core in a standalone frame using pre-release WinRT APIs.
+If you want to run this program, you will need the [prerequisites](https://docs.microsoft.com/en-us/microsoft-edge/webview2/gettingstarted/win32#prerequisites) for the WebView2 runtime installed on your machine.

 ## win2d

 [win2d](win2d) - An example using dependencies like [Win2D](https://www.nuget.org/packages/Win2D.uwp) where that component provides its own winmd for describing its API surface as well as a runtime DLL that must be deployed with the app.
 It is further complicated as Win2D requires the [VCRTForwarders](https://www.nuget.org/packages/Microsoft.VCRTForwarders.140/) in order to load.